lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 **Coupling** is the degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.
 {% endblockquote %}

+After reviewing these concepts it becomes clear that microservices should be highly cohesive but loosely coupled.
+Concepts and functionality that are strongly related need to be kept within the bounds of the same service.
+Conversely, more weakly related concepts should tend to existing within separate modules.

+An architecture that keeps correlated concerns together and pushes unrelated concepts apart allows for more robust development and deployment strategies.

-*if changing components together then should be merged* *drive modularity through things that change at the same time*
+*if changing components together then should be merged* *drive modularity through things that change at the same time* *deployment isolation*

 # Strangler Pattern